United States District Court for the Southern District of New York|

 ||Stay in the lawsuit.
 Await the outcome.
 Give up certain rights.

 By doing nothing, you keep the possibility of getting money or benefits that may come from a trial or a settlement.
-But, you will give up any rights to sue Kangadis separately about the same legal claims in this lawsuit.
+But, you will give up any rights to sue the Insiders separately about the same legal claims in this lawsuit.

 ||Get out of this lawsuit.
 Get no benefits from this lawsuit.
 Keep rights.

 If you ask to be excluded and money or benefits are later awarded, you won't share in those.
-But, you keep any rights to sue Kangadis separately about the same legal claims in this lawsuit.
+But, you keep any rights to sue the Insiders separately about the same legal claims in this lawsuit.

-- Lawyers must prove the claims against Kangadis at a trial.
-If money or benefits are obtained from Kangadis, you will be notified about how to ask for a share.
+- Lawyers must prove the claims against the Insiders at a trial.
+If money or benefits are obtained from the Insiders, you will be notified about how to ask for a share

 |1.
 Why did I get this notice?|

 This notice explains that the Court has allowed, or "certified," a class action lawsuit that may affect you.
 You have legal rights and options that you may exercise before the Court holds a trial.
 The trial is to decide whether the claims being made against Kangadis, on your behalf, are correct.
 Judge Jed S. Rakoff of the United States Court for the Southern District of New York, is overseeing this class action.
 The lawsuit is known as Ebin v.
-Kangadis Food Inc., Case No. 13-cv-2311.
+Kangadis Family Management, LLC, Case No. 14-cv-1324.

 |2.
 What is this lawsuit about?|

-This lawsuit is about whether Kangadis misbranded its Capatriti 100% Pure Olive Oil product by selling pomace oil, an industrially processed oil, as "100% Pure Olive Oil."
+This lawsuit is about whether the Insiders can be held liable for KFI's alleged misbranding of Capatriti 100% Pure Olive Oil product by selling pomace oil, an industrially processed oil, as "100% Pure Olive Oil."

 |3.
 What is a class action and who is involved?|

 In a class action lawsuit, one or more people called "Class Representatives" (in this case, Plaintiffs Joseph Ebin and Yeruchum Jenkins) sue on behalf of other people who have similar claims.
 The people together are a "Class" or "Class Members."
 The named plaintiffs who sued — and all the Class Members like them — are called the Plaintiffs.
-The company they sued (in this case, Kangadis) is called the Defendant.
+The individuals and company they sued (the Insiders) are called the Defendants.
 One court resolves the issues for everyone in the Class — except for those people who choose to exclude themselves from the Class.

 |4.
 Am I part of this Class?|